Infineon/mtb-example-psoc6-transition-to-rma/README.md

    To eliminate this garbled data, add a 10k pull-down resistor between the PSoC&trade; 64 P5.1 GPIO and GND.
 This will pull the signal to GND while the PSoC&trade; 64 GPIO is High-Z and eliminate random noise causing invalid 1s and 0s to be detected by the KitProg3 UART.

+5. Set the device voltage to 2.5 V to program eFuse to transition into RMA mode.

-5. Press the user button (SW2) to transition the device into RMA mode.
+6. Press the user button (SW2) to transition the device into RMA mode.

    **CAUTION:** **After transitioning the PSoC&trade; 64 MCU into RMA stage, it cannot be converted back other lifecycle stage**